SocietyForArtisticResearch/rc-pandoc-help/01-02-B-profile.md

 # Profile Page

 The RC profile page is both the central hub for your activities on the RC and a public presentation of your research.
 You can create a detailed public profile containing two main sections.
-The first section contains biographical data, informations on projects and events.
+The first section contains biographical data, information on projects and events.
 The second section is a list of your RC objects, such as media sets and expositions.

 Only expositions which are [shared](#share "documentation on sharing") or [published](#publication "documentation on publication") will be visible to others.
-Additionally, you can hide ??? groupings of expositions through the small dot next to the grouping.
+Additionally, you can hide groupings of expositions through the small dot next to the grouping.

-Reviewers will also see the headers "Exposition Reviewing" or "Application Reviewing", containing links to the expositions they have been assigned to.
+If you are a reviewer, you will also see the headers "Exposition Reviewing" or "Application Reviewing" on your own profile, containing links to the expositions they have been assigned to.

 ## Profile Section